wjdwogud24/diagMutAnalysis/README.md

 ```

 `diagMutAnalysis` contains 2 functions that demonstrate analysis on ICGC
 open data.
-The mutationPercentage function aims analyze gene mutation in
+The mutationPercentage function aims to analyze gene mutation
-the sample donors.Aim is to get proportion of all gene mutation’s that
+in the sample donors.Aim is to get proportion of all gene mutation’s
-have effected the sample donors. mutationTypePlot creates two plots a
+that have effected the sample donors. mutationTypePlot creates two plots
-bar plot and a pie chart.
+a bar plot and a pie chart.
 Bar plot shows information on substitution
 types in the sample.
 Pie chart gives information on mutation consequence
 types in the sample.